brightcove/brightcove-player-sdk-ios/SidecarSubtitles.md

     // PlayerUI's Player View
     @property (nonatomic) BCOVPUIPlayerView *playerView;

 Create the `BCOVPUIBasicControlView`, and then the `BCOVPUIPlayerView`.
 This is where we associate the Playback Controller (and thus all the videos it plays) with the controls.
-Set the player view to match the video container from your layout (`yourVideoView`) when it resizes.
+You'll need to setup the layout for the player view, you can do this with Auto Layout or the older Springs & Struts method.

     BCOVPUIBasicControlView *controlView = [BCOVPUIBasicControlView basicControlViewWithVODLayout];
     self.playerView = [[BCOVPUIPlayerView alloc] initWithPlaybackController:controller options:nil controlsView:controlView];

+**Springs and Struts**
+Set the player view to match the video container from your layout (`yourVideoView`) when it resizes.

     // Match parent view size
     self.playerView.frame = self.yourVideoView.bounds;